munificent/craftinginterpreters/book/classes.md

 An interesting edge case we need to handle is what happens if the instance doesn't *have* a property with the given name.
-We could silently return some dummy value like `nil`, but my feeling is that that to mask bugs more often than it does something useful.
+We could silently return some dummy value like `nil`, but my from languages like JavaScript is that masks bugs more often than it does anything useful.
 Instead, we'll make it a runtime error.

 So the first thing we do is see if the instance actually has a field with the given name.
 Only then does it return it.
 Otherwise, it raises an error.

 Note how I switched from talking about "properties" to "fields".
 There is a subtle difference between the two.
 Fields are named bits of state stored directly in an instance.
-Properties are the named, uh, *things*, that you can access on an instance.
+Properties are the named, uh, *things*, that a get expression may return.
 Every field is a property, but as we'll see <span name="foreshadowing">later</span>, not every property is a field.

 <aside name="foreshadowing">